Muslim Wedding in Karnataka: Nikah Traditions in Bangalore

 - Premium (5-star hotel, 500-1000 guests): ₹20,00,000 – ₹50,00,000

-Muslim weddings in Karnataka tend to have large guest lists — 300 to 800 is the typical range for a Bangalore celebration.
+Muslim weddings in Karnataka tend to have large guest lists — 300 to 800 is the typical range for a Bangalore celebration, with families in Shivajinagar sometimes exceeding 1,000.
 The Islamic emphasis on community — inviting neighbours, colleagues, and extended family — means that trimming the guest list is culturally difficult.
 Plan your venue and catering accordingly.

 A Muslim wedding in Karnataka is a celebration where faith meets culture — where the universality of Islamic marriage principles is expressed through the specific textures of Deccani cuisine, Urdu-Kannada bilingual conversation, and a community character that is unmistakably Bangalorean.
 The Nikah's solemn beauty, the Mehndi's joyful colour, and the Walima's generous abundance together create a celebration that honours both God and community.
 For venue options across the city, explore our guide to the best wedding venues in Bangalore, and for budget planning, see our Bangalore wedding budget guide.